bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

                              sigs[i] = sig;
 ```

-And finally, the last little fix: the `multi_a()` operator is satisfied by pushing to the witness either a signature (if you have one available for that specific public key) or an empty stack element.
+And finally, the last little fix: the `multi_a()` operator is satisfied by pushing to the witness either a signature (if you have one available for that specific public key) or an empty vector.
 The problem is,
 they have to be in the right order to match the order of public keys in your Taproot script.

 rust-miniscript was pushing them in reverse order, so script validation was always failing for multisigs that had more than 1 key.
 Adding a `.rev()` to the iterator fixed the issue.

 ## Conclusion

 And that was it!
-We now have a fully working [rust-bitcoin] and rust-miniscript ready for Taproot.
+We now have a fully working [rust-bitcoin] and [rust-miniscript] ready for Taproot.

 In Part 2 I will go over the code changes in BDK, but I think it's now time for you and I to take a break :)